-Although Congress clearly intended states to address Class III regulatory issues in tribal-state compacts, IGRA did not make this mandatory, and many states accordingly rely upon continued tribal and Federal oversight by the NIGC to address their regulatory concerns regarding Class III tribal gaming under IGRA.
-Additionally, IGRA tasks the NIGC with a number of specific regulatory functions, such as: approving tribal ordinances for Class II and Class III gaming; approving management contractors comply with IGRA and Commission rules and regulations.
-Accordingly, the Commission plays a key role in the oversight and regulation of both Class II and Class III and regulations.
+Although Congress clearly intended states to address Class III regulatory issues in tribal-state compacts, IGRA did not make this mandatory, and many states accordingly rely upon continued tribal and Federal oversight by NIGC to address their regulatory concerns regarding Class III tribal gaming under IGRA.
+Additionally, IGRA tasks NIGC with a number of specific regulatory functions, such as: approving tribal ordinances for Class II and Class III gaming; approving management contracts; promulgating and implementing regulations; and ensuring tribes and management contractors comply with IGRA and Commission rules and regulations.
+Accordingly, the Commission plays a key role in the oversight and regulation of both Class II and Class III gaming.